Safey11/javascript-practice/README.md

 # 🚀 My JavaScript Learning Journey

-This repo contains my practice files, exercises, and projects while learning JavaScript.
-Licensed under MIT so anyone can use it freely.
+I’m currently learning JavaScript from a **paid Udemy course**.
+To help others, I’m sharing **my own practice code, exercises, and projects** here for free.
+⚡ Everything here is written by me while learning — so anyone can benefit without needing the course.